june1996yyj/yijun.yu/_pages/about.md

 ## About Me

-I am a doctoral candidate in Economics at Kyoto University, with my PhD expected to be completed in July.
+I am a doctoral candidate in Economics at Kyoto University, with my PhD degree completed in July.
 My research focuses on the quantitative study of how education reform and ICT lead to women's empowerment in China and African countries (Kenya and Zimbabwe).
-Additionally, I have conducted qualitative research on falsified medicines and the gender division of work in China, employing a mixed-method approach.
+Additionally, I have conducted qualitative research in China and UK, employing a mixed-method approach.

 ## Research Interests